Church Messenger Pre-Registration

 Print the messenger pre-registration sheets and give them to your church messengers.
 They must bring the sheets with them to the meeting to check in.

-Each individual messenger will present his/her individual pre-registration card.
-After validation, he/she will be given a ballot and name tag.
+Each individual messenger will present their individual pre-registration card.
+After validation, they will be given a ballot and name tag.

 To pre-register messengers, you will need the following: